Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

 \subsection{Performance of payment channels}

-We measure the performance of \sys payment channels.
-We answer three questions: (i)~what is the maximum throughput of a \sys payment channel? (ii)~how does fault tolerance affect channel performance? and (iii)~how does transaction batching affect throughput?
+We want to answer three questions: (i)~what is the throughput of a payment channel? (ii)~how do committee chains affect performance? (iii)~what is the benefit of transaction batching?